and apatheism, and humanism, maybe

 For as we live and as we die - if utter Death there be

-The first year Adam was a Beaver scout, I went to the meeting at the scout hut to see him get an award.
+The first year Adam was a Beaver scout, I went to a meeting at the scout hut to see him get an award.
 He had talked to me about scouts and the slight differences between the UK and U.S. scouts.
-He was hesitant, because he wasn't sure there was a God, but had figured a way to think about his loyalty to God and Queen or however it was worded.
+Adam expressed hesitation about the required oath, because he wasn't sure there was a God, but had figured a way to think about his loyalty to God and Queen or however it was worded.
+He was moving up to a new oath.

 The next time I saw Adam, I said something about him being an atheist, and he said no, he was agnostic.
 There might be a God, but it didn't matter to him at this point.
 He would think of "good," or "the good," instead of God.